 Statistics show that newly qualified drivers, especially those who are young, have a higher risk of being in an accident than more experienced drivers.
 In fact, around one in five newly qualified drivers will have an accident in their first year of driving.

 The New Drivers Act was brought in to try and reduce the number of accidents and road deaths by encouraging new drivers to drive safely.
 They have done this by introducing a probation period for new drivers.
-If a driver increases their risks by committing motoring offences such as speeding or using their phone at the wheel, they risk losing their license.
+If a driver increases their risks by committing motoring offences such as speeding or using their phone at the wheel, they risk losing their licence.

 After retaking your test, you’re no longer subject to the New Drivers Act.
-This means that your license will not be revoked again due to the six penalty points that you have already received.
+This means that your licence will not be revoked again due to the six penalty points that you have already received.
 However, if you reach twelve points within a three-year period, you will be disqualified from driving for six months.

-If your driving license is revoked after receiving six penalty points in your first two years of driving, you’ll need to retake both your theory and practical driving tests.
+If your driving licence is revoked after receiving six penalty points in your first two years of driving, you’ll need to retake both your theory and practical driving tests.
 However, you won’t need to take the extended practical driving test unless you have been ordered to do so by a court.

 A learner driver must abide by the same rules as a qualified driver, and they are held to the same standards.
-This means that learner drivers can receive penalty points on a provisional license if they commit a motoring offence.
+This means that learner drivers can receive penalty points on a provisional licence if they commit a motoring offence.

-The best way to avoid receiving penalty points on your driving license is to abide by UK traffic laws.
+The best way to avoid receiving penalty points on your driving licence is to abide by UK traffic laws.
 This means sticking to the prescribed speed limit at all times, avoiding using your phone whilst driving, ensuring due care and attention whilst behind the wheel and not driving after drinking alcohol.

 If you don’t feel confident driving safely after passing your driving test, you could consider taking a Pass Plus driving course to build your confidence in driving in different situations and conditions.
 This may also help to reduce the cost of your car insurance premiums.

-If you’re caught committing a motoring offence, the only way that you can avoid receiving penalty points on your driving license is if you are offered a course such as a speed awareness course.
+If you’re caught committing a motoring offence, the only way that you can avoid receiving penalty points on your driving licence is if you are offered a course such as a speed awareness course.
 However, eligibility for a speed awareness course will depend on the severity of the offence and whether you’ve already taken a course in the past three years.

-If you receive a Fixed Penalty Notice or a court summons for a motoring offence that you didn’t commit, you can dispute the endorsement to avoid receiving penalty points on your driving license.
+If you receive a Fixed Penalty Notice or a court summons for a motoring offence that you didn’t commit, you can dispute the endorsement to avoid receiving penalty points on your driving licence.
 There are numerous defences for motoring offences and a specialist motoring offences solicitor can assist you in building a strong defence case.